axsuul/nomad-event-streamer/README.md

 ## Usage

 Refer to [app.rb](./app.rb) for supported environment variables.

-Deploy by building Docker container from source.
+## Docker

+Each commit has a [Docker image](https://github.com/axsuul/nomad-event-streamer/pkgs/container/nomad-event-streamer) built for it or use `ghcr.io/axsuul/nomad-event-streamer:latest`.

 ## Development